-- Footer: Turns the navigational "footers" at the bottom of most display screens "on" and "off." - Adjust Brightness: Adjusts the brightness of the display screen. - Audible Tone: Turns the Diagnostic Tool's audible tone "on" and "off."
-When turned "on," a tone sounds each time a button is pressed. - Select Language: Sets the display language for the Diagnostic Tool to English, French or Spanish. - Unit of Measurement: Sets the Unit of Measurement for the Diagnostic Tool's display to USA or metric. - Hotkeys Legends: Shows functional descriptions for the Diagnostic Tool's hotkeys.
+- Adjust Brightness: Adjusts the brightness of the display screen. - Audible Tone: Turns the Diagnostic Tool's audible tone "on" and "off."
+When turned "on," a tone sounds each time a button is pressed. - Footer Messages: Turns the navigational "footers" at the bottom of most display screens "on" and "off." - Hotkey Legend: Shows functional descriptions for the Diagnostic Tool's hotkeys. - Language Selection: Sets the display language for the Diagnostic Tool to English, French or Spanish. - Unit of Measurement: Sets the Unit of Measurement for the Diagnostic Tool's display to USA or metric.